NavdPlay/NavdPlay/README.md

 ### Halo, perkenalkan saya NavdPlay 👋
 #### Normal junior highschool student who likes to do internal JS and CSS
 ---
-- 🌱 Sedang mempelajari JavaScript dan jQuery
+- 🌱 Currently learning JavaScript dan jQuery
-- 👀 Ingin menjadi front-end developer
+- 👀 Wants to be a front-end developer

 ### Get in touch: